alexanderbi1984/Wan_classification/docs/README_feature_extraction.md

 - For VAE latents: Use the existing `encode` method or batch script.
 - For xDiT features: Use the provided script with the desired output option (`--unpatchify_output` for denoised latents).
+- For multimodal downstream tasks, ensure both VAE and xDiT features are extracted and saved with matching shapes and temporal alignment.
+- See `README_multimodal_pipeline.md` for end-to-end multimodal usage and integration.

 ---

-*This document serves as a reference for implementing and reviewing feature extraction from the Wan VAE and xDiT models, including both patchified transformer features and denoised latent outputs suitable for downstream tasks.*
+*This document serves as a reference for implementing and reviewing feature extraction from the Wan VAE and xDiT models, including both patchified transformer features and denoised latent outputs suitable for downstream tasks and multimodal fusion.*